LeonLow97/LeonLow97/README.md

 </div>

 ## Current Progress:
-- 🔭 I’m currently working on building an E-Commerce Website
+- 🔭 I’m currently working on the Task Management System project but using Golang and Svelte
 - 🔭 I've completed a Kanban Project and I'm currently refining it
 - 🌱 I’m currently learning Dockers and Kubernetes